 Your website should be one of the most thought-out and strategic parts of your sales process.
 It’s that final decision point before a client goes from browsing your services to booking your services.
-Of course, you might have a discovery call before the contract is officially signed, but you need an effective website in order for that discovery call to take place.
+Of course, you might have a discovery call before the online contract is officially signed, but you need an effective website in order for that discovery call to take place.

 So now you’re thinking, “How do I write copy that converts, sounds like me and isn’t… salesy?”